-Fig 3.
-View of existing barn from side Fig 4.
-Road Map This design statement has been prepared on behalf of our client Bloor Homes Ltd, to support a Full Planning Application for the construction of 21 new houses to the rear of The Orchard and Charnwood properties, which are located on Swallow House Lane, Hayfield, Derbyshire.
+Fig 2.
+View across site This design statement has been prepared on behalf of our client Bloor Homes Ltd, to support a Full Planning Application for the construction of 21 new houses to the rear of The Orchard and Charnwood properties, which are located on Swallow House Lane, Hayfield, Derbyshire.
 The proposed scheme is sited on an existing greenfield site (with existing residential development approval HPK/2012/0307) off Swallow House Lane and comprises a Paddock field, which is surrounded by existing houses on 2 sides, woodland on the third side and a primary school / playing fields on the remaining side.
 Access to the site will be provided by creating a new road access off Swallow House Lane, in between the afore- mentioned properties.
 The village of Hayfield is located between New Mills and Glossop and is close to the A6 and the end of the M67, providing easy access to Manchester and the North West.
-As the site is located within the centre of Hayfield, there is easy access to the local amenities including shops, churches, schools, play amenities and Pubs/restaurants etc. The site area is approximately 0.90 hectares in area, and is SITE & CONTEXT
+As the site is located within the centre of Hayfield, there is easy access to the local amenities including shops, churches, schools, play amenities and Pubs/restaurants etc.